 I am a huge fan of Dan Lepard’s panettone recipe as you can find online here.
 It’s every bit as wonderful as those you can buy wrapped in a large sheet of waxed paper or placed in a chic and elaborately decorated tin oozing with classic Italian style.
 As the first and only recipe I’ve ever used, it came as a huge surprise to me at the reams which have been written about how tricky it is to make – fraught with difficulties, not something a new baker should even contemplate until they’re more schooled in the ways of yeast.

 I’ve spoken of my fear of sourdough before now – I lack the commitment.
-A big, fuzzy and very hungry Hungry Hubby is all the unconditional love I can muster – a fussy tub of fermenting flour who spits out it’s dummy like Goldilocks if you feed it too much, too little instead of feeding it just enough is too much of a tempestuous little madame for me to have time for!
+A big, fuzzy and very hungry Hungry Hubby is all the unconditional love I can muster – a fussy tub of fermenting flour who spits out its dummy like Goldilocks if you feed it too much, too little instead of feeding it just enough is too much of a tempestuous little madame for me to have time for!
 But a poolish, now a poolish I can do.
 It deepens the flavour of your final bake without you needing to prepare it weeks in advance of wanting it, let alone having to wait an unspecified time for it to be “active” enough to rise your dough as well as flavour it.

 The final product is a sweet orange and lemon scented bread that almost approaches cake in texture with a vanillary back note to the citrus.
 The crumb has small but irregular air holes which is owed to the addition of the melted white chocolate which also helps with the shelf life of this pandoro, along with the sugar in the recipe.
 It’s perfect for breakfast, a mid-morning snack or an afternoon pick me up with some freshly ground coffee.
-I may have slathered one piece with nutella, rumour has it.
+I may have slathered one piece with Nutella, rumour has it.

-- 750g strong bread flour, tipo 0 or 00 flour
+- 750 g strong bread flour tipo 0 or 00 flour

 - 1/8 tsp and 14g yeast

-- 100g soft butter
+- 100 g soft butter

-- 100g white chocolate
+- 100 g white chocolate

 - 3 egg yolks